UniMath/agda-unimath/src/synthetic-homotopy-theory/flattening-lemma-pushouts.lagda.md

 ### Proof of the descent data statement of the flattening lemma

-The proof is carried out by constructing a commuting cube, which has equivalences for vertical maps, the `cocone-flattening-pushout` square for the bottom, and the `cocone-flattening-structure-type-family-pushout` square for the top.
+The proof is carried out by constructing a commuting cube, which has equivalences for vertical maps, the `cocone-flattening-type-family-pushout` square for the bottom, and the `cocone-flattening-structure-type-family-pushout` square for the top.

 The bottom is a pushout by the above flattening lemma, which implies that the